This article gathers all our impressions on the 17-inch Asus TUF FX705 mid-range line of gaming laptops.

-The Asus TUF Gaming FX705 is not yet available in stores at the time of this article (September 2018), but as far as we known right now, is expected for Q4 2018.
+The Asus TUF Gaming FX705 is available in stores at the time of this update.

 Just like we concluded in our article about the 15-inch FX505, the bigger 17-inch FX705 series is also one of the better value devices in its class.

 It’s compact and well built, looks simple enough that will be accepted in stricter work/school environments, offers an RGB keyboard and optional 144 Hz IPS screen, performs fairly well, runs cool and lasts for a fair while on a charge.
 At the same time, it does have its quirks: the keyboard requires firmer strokes to actuate, there’s no card-reader or USB-C port, the GTX 1060 GPU only runs at about 90% of its abilities (inside this test unit), the cooling keeps the CPU and GPU at high temperatures, the speakers are merely average and the IPS screen is not very bright or color-uniform.

 Given the hot components and snipped GPU performance, I’d primarily recommend going for one of the more affordable FX705GE configurations with GTX 1050 Ti graphics.
 The GTX 1060 models are definitely better at handling modern games, but if the final retail models behave like our test unit, I personally wouldn’t be comfortable with a computer than keeps the CPU/GPU at 85-95 C with games, this can lead to reliability issues down the road.
 Thus, I’ll once more stress to check out other reviews to find out exactly how the retail versions of the FX705GM perform and handle heat.

 Asus plans to compensate for the FX705’s shortcomings with an aggressive pricing, in order to compete with the other affordable 17-inch laptops on the market.
 The Lenovo Legion Y730 is a close competitor you should check out when available, while the 17-inch Acer Predator Helios is a cheaper, but bulkier option, with a smaller battery.